What Is Turnover & Difference between Turnover & Profit in Business

 How to calculate The VAT turnover

-For businesses operating in the UK, another reason for measuring Turnover is to see whether you have to become VAT registered.
+For businesses operating in the UK, another reason to measure Turnover is to determine whether they need to become VAT registered.

-It the total value of everything you sell that is ‘VATable’ – that is, sales which is not VAT exempt.
+It is the total value of everything you sell that is ‘VATable’ – that is, sales that are not VAT exempt.

-In case this figure exceeds the threshold over any rolling 12-month period then you must register for the VAT and charge it on your services.
+If this figure exceeds the threshold over any rolling 12-month period, you must register for the VAT and charge it on your services.

 It is not a fixed period like the tax year or the calendar year; it could be any 12-month period, for instance, June’s start to the end of May.